cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 .. warning::

    The scratch-drives have limited capacity and are *only* intended for short-lived, temporary files.
-Do not use it to store results and please remember to clean up after your jobs.
+Do not use it to store results, and please remember to clean up after your jobs.
 Files left on the scratch-drive *will* be deleted.